Bacterial capsule, its composition and function

 - Other capsules are composed of heteropolysaccharides containing various sugars.

-- Klebsiella pneumoniae: Capsule is made up of glucose, galactose, rhamnose etc.
+- Klebsiella pneumonia: Capsule is made up of glucose, galactose, rhamnose etc.

 - In Bacillus anthracis, capsule is made up of Polypeptide (Polymer of D-glutamic acid) and in Streptococci, it is L-aminoacids.